Best Apps for Finding Free Campsites in 2026

 KampTrail Free Full access Verified federal campsites only

-AllStays $29.99 one-time No subscription; full offline access No-signal situations, dump stations
+AllStays $34.99/yr (subscription) Limited free tier; full offline access requires subscription No-signal situations, dump stations

 Gaia GPS $59/yr Free tier limited; layer stacking requires paid Topo mapping, road-open verification